amballa/Unit-2-Project/index.md

 ## Preparation for Model Building
 ### Cleaning and Wrangling
-Although the dataset was well organized and contained relatively few null values, it required some basic wrangling to reduce the size and deal with missing data and outlier observations.
+Although the dataset was well organized and not sparse, it required some basic wrangling to reduce the size and deal with missing data and outlier observations.
 I decided on retaining data from the 2015-2016 season through the 2020-2021 season and removed the columns of all the stats I was not interested in.
 Given the cardinality of the _team_ feature (362), I decided to drop that column as well.
 To make things interesting, I also created the feature _conf_mjr_, which groups the conference a player plays in into either a high, mid, or low competition tier (also called major).
 My target _drafted_ is a binary variable derived the the _pick_ column signifying a player's draft status.
 To avoid data leakage, I dropped the _pick_ column after creating the target and verified that all the stats would be available following the conclusion of a college basketball season.
 The full wrangle function is included below for reference.

 ```
 def wrangle(filepath):